re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/U-BLOX___U-Center_Notes.md

     * TCT Parameters
         * ???
     * AssistNow Autonomous
-        * Computed data used to extrapolat the ephemeris data
+        * Computed data used to extrapolate the ephemeris data

 * Hot Start has **all data**
 * Warm Start has all data **except Ephemeris**